-CALIBER HOLDINGS CORPORATION; LIBERTY MUTUAL INSURANCE COMPANY, administered by CORVEL CORPORATION, Defendants Adjudication Number: ADJ14767918 Pomona District Office OPINION AND ORDER DENYING PETITION FOR RECONSIDERATION We have considered the allegations of the Petition for Reconsideration and the contents of the report of the workers' compensation administrative law judge (WCJ) with respect thereto.
-Based on our review of the record, and based upon the WCJ's analysis of the merits of the petitioner's arguments in the WCJ's report, we will deny the Petition as one seeking reconsideration.
-I.
+Adjudication Number: ADJ11080934 Fresno District Office

+OPINION AND ORDER DENYING PETITION FOR RECONSIDERATION

+We have considered the allegations of the Petition for Removal and the contents of the report of the workers' compensation administrative law judge (WCJ) with respect thereto.
+Based on our review of the record, and based upon the WCJ's analysis of the merits of the petitioner's arguments in the WCJ's report and for the reasons stated below, we will deny the Petition as one seeking reconsideration.

+T.

 Preliminarily, we note that former Labor Code1 section 5909 provided that a petition for reconsideration was deemed denied unless the Appeals Board acted on the petition within 60 days from the date of filing.
 (Lab.
 Code, § 5909.)
-Effective July 2, 2024, section 5909 was amended to state in relevant part that: - (a) A petition for reconsideration is deemed to have been denied by the appeals board unless it is acted upon within 60 days from the date a trial judge transmits a case to the appeals board. - (b) (1) When a trial judge transmits a case to the appeals board, the trial judge shall provide notice to the parties of the case and the appeals board.
+Effective July 2, 2024, section 5909 was amended to state in relevant part that:

+- (a) A petition for reconsideration is deemed to have been denied by the appeals board unless it is acted upon within 60 days from the date a trial judge transmits a case to the appeals board. - (b)(1) When a trial judge transmits a case to the appeals board, the trial judge shall provide notice to the parties of the case and the appeals board.

 1 All further statutory references are to the Labor Code, unless otherwise noted.

-(2) For purposes of paragraph (1), service of the accompanying report, pursuant to subdivision (b) of Section 5900, shall constitute providing notice. (§ 5909.)
+(2) For purposes of paragraph (1), service of the accompanying report, pursuant to subdivision (b) of Section 5900, shall constitute providing notice.

 Under section 5909(a), the Appeals Board must act on a petition for reconsideration within 60 days of transmission of the case to the Appeals Board.
 Transmission is reflected in Events in the Electronic Adjudication Management System (EAMS).
 Specifically, in Case Events, under Event Description is the phrase "Sent to Recon" and under Additional Information is the phrase "The case is sent to the Recon board."

-Here, according to Events, the case was transmitted to the Appeals Board on October 22, 2024, and 60 days from the date of transmission is Saturday, December 21, 2024, which by operation of law means that this decision is due by Monday, December 23, 2024.
-(Cal.
-Code Regs., tit.
-8, § 10600.)
-This decision is issued by or on December 23, 2024, so that we have timely acted on the Petition as required by section 5909(a).
+Here, according to Events, the case was transmitted to the Appeals Board on December 23, 2024, and 60 days from the date of transmission is February 20, 2025.
+This decision is issued by or on February 20, 2025, so that we have timely acted on the petition as required by section 5909(a).

 Section 5909(b)(1) requires that the parties and the Appeals Board be provided with notice of transmission of the case.
 Transmission of the case to the Appeals Board in EAMS provides notice to the Appeals Board.
 Thus, the requirement in subdivision (1) ensures that the parties are notified of the accurate date for the commencement of the 60-day period for the Appeals Board to act on a petition.
-Section 5909(b)(2) provides that service of the Report and Recommendation shall be notice of transmission.
-According to the proof of service for the Report and Recommendation by the WCJ, the Report was served on October 22, 2024, and the case was transmitted to the Appeals Board on October 22, 2024.
+Labor Code section 5909(b)(2) provides that service of the Report and Recommendation shall be notice of transmission.

+Here, according to the proof of service for the Report and Recommendation by the workers' compensation administrative law judge, the Report was served on December 23, 2024, and the case was transmitted to the Appeals Board on December 23, 2024.
 Service of the Report and transmission of the case to the Appeals Board occurred on the same day.
-Thus, we conclude that the parties were provided with the notice of transmission required by section 5909(b)(1) because service of the Report in compliance with section 5909(b)(2) provided them with actual notice as to the commencement of the 60-day period on October 22, 2024.
-II.
+Thus, we conclude that the parties were provided with the notice of transmission required by section 5909(b)(1) because service of the Report in compliance with section 5909(b)(2) provided them with actual notice as to the commencement of the 60-day period on December 23, 2024.